vrabbi/tkg-resources/TKG Customization/README.md

     * Automatic installation of KubeApps
     * Automatic installation of the official TKG extensions for contour, prometheus and grafana
     * automatic installation of the OSS harbor installation
+    * automatic attachment to TMC
+    * automatic installation of OSS Contour and Cert-Manager
+    * automatic Configuration of TMC Data Protection
+    * automatic installation of Rancher
+3. Example BASH script for interactive deployment of a cluster which alows selecting all parameters with validation for fields

 # Usage Notes
 ## Complex Plan Enablement